 The rabbis designated their literature the Oral Torah, as opposed to the finalized canon of the Written Torah.
 While the Torah refers mainly to the five books of Moses, it also refers more widely to all of Jewish sacred literature.
 To ensure the durability and relevance of the Biblical tradition, rabbis drew a distinction between the written Torah dictated by God to Moses on Mount Sinai and the unwritten Torah dictated by God to Moses verbally.
 According to rabbinic tradition, this second tradition was passed down orally, eventually developed in writing by the rabbis of the third century CE in Palestine and becoming known as the Mishnah.

-In addition to the Mishnah and the Gemarah, the Talmud contains material that could better be called folklore, history, ethics and philosophy.
+In addition to the Mishnah and the Gemara, the Talmud contains material that could better be called folklore, history, ethics, and philosophy.
 This is collectively called aggadah (or haggadah), constituting approximately one-third of the Babylonian Talmud.
 The rabbis also wrote complete works of biblical interpretation called midrash.
-The whole of the Talmud (the Mishnah and the Gemarah, as well as all of the Talmud’s later appendices and elaborations) forms the bulk of rabbinic literature, or “oral Torah.”
+The whole of the Talmud (the Mishnah and the Gemara, as well as all of the Talmud’s later appendices and elaborations) forms the bulk of rabbinic literature, or “Oral Torah.”
 This living tradition of scripture guaranteed the permanent relevance of the Torah and preserved the importance of the rabbi’s role as scholar and interpreter of a living tradition for each generation.
 Rabbinic commentary on both the Torah and the Talmud continued throughout the centuries, and came to be incorporated into the study of the text.
 Perhaps the greatest individual commentator was Rabbi Solomon ben Isaac of Troyes, France, known by his acronym, Rashi.
 Rashi was the first commentator to systematically write on all of the Torah and nearly all of the Talmud.
-His commentary became so indispensable to future generations of Jews that, after the invention of the printing press, they quickly found a place on the printed page of Torah or Talmud.
+His commentary has been so influential for subsequent generations of Jews that it has been printed often alongside the text of the Torah and Talmud.
 Rashi’s eleventh century commentaries are used in Jewish study to this day.

 Through the centuries, the major discipline within the rabbinic literary tradition has remained Jewish law, halakhah.
 Following the completion of the Talmud, far-flung Jewish communities often depended upon leading rabbinic authorities elsewhere in the world to render legal opinions.
 These legal queries and rabbinic replies constitute the body of legal literature called Responsa, which continues to be produced in the present day.
 Jewish life in the Diaspora also required a more systematic treatment of religious practice, and in the later middle ages two major works codifying Jewish law and practice were produced: Maimonides’ Mishneh Torah (c.
 1178) and Joseph Caro’s Shulchan Aruch (1564).
 Both works continue to be studied today by traditionally observant Jews.
 While an abbreviated version of the Shulchan Aruch is more accessible, it has by no means replaced the unabridged version.